-Although Fabiola Is Ra El Bey filed the First Amended Complaint on March 8, 2010, the parties continued to brief Hunt Leibert's First Motion to Dismiss until March 23, 2010.
 The Court held an in-court status conference regarding the First Motion to Dismiss on May 27, 2010.
-After the conference, the Court issued an Order [doc. # 34] denying the First Motion to Dismiss.
-Based on Fabiola Is Ra El Bey's representations during the conference, the Court concluded that Fabiola Is Ra El Bey no longer intended to press her claims under 42 U.S.C. §§ 1983 and 1985.
+After the conference, the Court issued an Order [doc. # 25] denying the First Motion to Dismiss.
+Based on Fabiola Is Ra El Bey's representations during the conference, the Court concluded that Fabiola Is Ra El Bey's only claims were an FDCPA claim and a RICO claim.
 During the conference, the Court directed Fabiola Is Ra El Bey to file a RICO Case Statement as required by the United States District Court for the District of Connecticut's Standing Order in Civil RICO Cases no later than June 28, 2010.
-Fabiola Is Ra El Bey complied with the Court's Order by filing her RICO Case Statement [doc. # 41] on June 28, 2010.
-The Court also informed Hunt Leibert that it was free to file a motion to dismiss the RICO claim asserted in the First Amended Complaint.
+Fabiola Is Ra El Bey complied with the Court's Order by filing her RICO Case Statement [doc. # 33] on June 28, 2010.
+The Court also informed Hunt Leibert that it could file a motion to dismiss the RICO claim no later than July 15, 2010.

-Hunt Leibert filed its Second Motion to Dismiss [doc. #37] on June 10, 2010.
-Although Hunt Leibert's Second Motion to Dismiss is styled a motion to dismiss for lack of subject matter jurisdiction pursuant to Rule 12(b)(1), Hunt Leibert argues in support of the motion that this Court lacks federal question jurisdiction because the First Amended Complaint fails to state any federal-law claim for relief.
-See Mem. of L. in Supp. of Mot. to Dismiss [doc. # 37-1] at 2.
+On June 8, 2010 Hunt Leibert filed its Second Motion to Dismiss [doc. #30] and a Motion for a Protective Order [doc. #31] to stay discovery on the ground that the Court lacked subject matter jurisdiction over the action.
+Hunt Leibert filed an Amended Second Motion to Dismiss [doc. #35] on July 1, 2010 to correct several typographical errors in the earlier filing.
+Although the Court specifically informed Hunt Leibert during the May 27, 2010 conference that it could file a motion to dismiss the RICO claim for failure to state a claim, Hunt Leibert's Amended Second Motion to Dismiss is styled a motion to dismiss for lack of subject matter jurisdiction pursuant to Rule 12(b)(1).
+Hunt Leibert argues in support of the motion that this Court lacks federal question jurisdiction because the First Amended Complaint fails to state any federal-law claim for relief.
+See Mot. to Dismiss [doc. #30] at 1.
 Fabiola Is Ra El Bey has had numerous opportunities to respond to both arguments and has filed several voluminous memoranda addressing both arguments.
-See, e.g., Objection to Def.'s Objection to Amend Compl. [doc. # 53].
-The Court therefore construes the Second Motion to Dismiss as a consolidated motion asserting both lack of subject matter jurisdiction pursuant to Rule 12(b)(1) and failure to state a claim pursuant to Rule 12(b)(6).
-Hunt Leibert also filed a Motion for a Protective Order [38] to stay discovery along with the Second Motion to Dismiss; the Court granted that motion on July 8, 2010.
-See Order [doc. # 44] dated July 8, 2010.
+See, e.g., Objection to Def.'s Objection to Amend Compl. [doc. #47].
+The Court therefore construes the Amended Second Motion to Dismiss as a consolidated motion asserting both lack of subject matter jurisdiction pursuant to Rule 12(b)(6).

-Fabiola Is Ra El Bey filed her Second Motion to Amend [doc. # 42] on July 6, 2010, and attached a proposed Second Amended Complaint [doc. # 42-1] to the motion.
+Fabiola Is Ra El Bey filed her Motion to Amend [doc. # 37] on July 6, 2010, and attached a proposed Second Amended Complaint [doc. # 37-1] to the motion.
 In the Second Amended Complaint, Fabiola Is Ra El Bey asserts that this Court has subject matter jurisdiction under the federal question jurisdiction statute, see 28 U.S.C. § 1331, and under the diversity jurisdiction statute.
 See id. § 1332.
-She also asserts that this Court has subject matter jurisdiction under 28 U.S.C. § 1337, which providing that federal district courts have jurisdiction over civil actions "arising under any Act of Congress regulating commerce or protecting trade and commerce against restraints and monopolies."
-The Second Amended Complaint still asserts an FDCPA claim but does not explicitly assert any other federal-law claims.
-However, although the Second Amended Complaint does not specifically mention RICO, the Court infers from the fact that Fabiola Is Ra El

-Bey filed the Second Amended Complaint only a week after filing her RICO Case Statement that she still intends to pursue a RICO claim.
-The Second Amended Complaint also asserts that this Court has supplemental jurisdiction over related state-law claims, see 18 U.S.C. § 1367, and adds a Connecticut Unfair Trade Practices Act claim.
+She also asserts that this Court has subject matter jurisdiction under 28 U.S.C. § 1337, which provides federal district courts with jurisdiction over civil actions "arising under any Act of Congress regulating commerce or protecting trade and commerce against restraints and monopolies."
+The Second Amended Complaint still asserts an FDCPA claim and a RICO claim.
+The Second Amended Complaint also asserts that this Court has supplemental jurisdiction over related state-law claims, see 18 U.S.C. § 1367, and adds a CUTPA claim.
 See Conn.
 Gen. Stat. §§ 42-110a to -110q.